ita-gnss-lab/gnss-scintillation-simulator/README.md

 *   **Flexible Configuration**: Allows users to customize various simulation parameters, such as receiver position and velocity, simulation time, and ionospheric conditions.
 *   **Automatic RINEX Data Handling**: Can automatically download and process RINEX files for ephemeris data.
 *   **Modular and Extensible Design**: The code is organized into a modular structure, making it easy to understand, modify, and extend.
-*   **Advanced Scintillation Modeling**: Implements a compact phase-screen-based scintillation model that can simulate weak, moderate, and strong scintillation conditions.
+*   **Advanced Scintillation Modeling**: Implements a compact phase-screen-based scintillation model that can simulate weak and strong scintillation conditions.
-*   **Comprehensive Output**: Generates a variety of outputs, including time series of amplitude and phase, detrended phase, and normalized Power Spectral Density (PSD).
+*   **Comprehensive Output**: Generates a variety of outputs, including time series of amplitude and phase, detrended phase, and normalized Power Spectral Density (PSD) for both amplitude and phase.

 ## 3. How to install and add to default MATLAB path on Linux and Windows